harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 This is fine.
 But what happens if there are two people with the same name, etc. It can get complicated.

 One way that `khard` handles this is to assume that every vcard has a UID.
-This is much better, and makes a lot o sense.
+This is much better, and makes a lot of sense.

 ```shell
 BEGIN:VCARD